mscdex/ssh2/README.md

                  format.
 If a stream (i,o,e) is used there must be on the sending side the generator, on the receiving side the verifier.

+  ForwardOut    The client will create a 'forwardOut' which results in a 'tcpip' request on the server.
+This
+                stdin and stdout are stremas which can be tested.

+                 Parameters have to follow

+                               CLIENT                                SERVER
+                 ( i:generator,o:verifier )<->( i:verifier,o:generator )

+                 format.
+If a stream (i,o) is used there must be on the sending side the generator, on the receiving side the verifier.

 Verifiers:
   sODV           Verify lines via the 'streamOnDataVerify' algorithm.